Daguhh/tri_photo_date/README.md

 ### Binaries

-Compiled binaries are avaible to download for both linux and windows.
+Compiled binaries are [available to download](https://github.com/Daguhh/tri_photo_date/releases/latest) for both linux and windows.
 No dependancies required, no install needed

 ### Python package